 - is this food basically neutral?

 For example, eggs.
 Eating at least one egg yolk per day, to me, is a necessity.
 Not only is an egg yolk loaded with some advantageous items (such as arachidonic acid, biotin, and selenium) that are difficult to find in other foods, eating eggs has been shown time and time again to stabilize blood sugar levels.
 And anybody that knows anything about dieting can tell you that, essentially, ALL DIETING is about the manipulation of insulin.
-But, hold on, today is Saturday, and I am getting a little more complicated here than I need to or want to.
+But, hold on – I am getting a little more complicated here than I need to, or want to.
 We can talk high level nutrition theory some other time.
 Let’s just finish with saying that eating 2000 calories per day from sugar is A WORLD APART from eating 2000 calories per day from chicken.
 Anybody can see that, right?
 That kind of blows calorie theory / energy metabolism and popular diet theory right out of the water, does it not?
 So, in summary, food choice trumps calories every day of the week.

 Let’s get back to the cookies… damn it… I just LOVE cookies so much.
-Anyway, before I shoot this recipe out there, I would also like to add that this recipe was inspired by similar Paleo recipes.
+Anyway, before I shoot this recipe out there, I would also like to add that this recipe was inspired by similar Paleo Diet recipes.
 Now, I am not sure that the hardcore Paleo Diet people out there would agree that all my ingredients are Paleo, but I am happy with my current formula.

 Here’s the recipe:

-Paul Newt’s Delicious, Fat Burning, “Paleo” Chocolate Chip Cookies
+Delicious, Gluten Free, “Paleo” Chocolate Chip Cookies

 3.25 cups of Blanched Almond Flour